 The Company recognizes penalties and interest expense related to income taxes as a component of tax expense.
 There are no interest and penalties recorded in the consolidated statement of income for the years ended December 31, 2019 and 2020 or the consolidated balance sheet as of December 31, 2019 and 2020.
-There are no interest and penalties recorded in the consolidated statement of income for the three months ended March 31, 2020 and 2021 (unaudited) or the consolidated balance sheet as of March 31, 2021 (unaudited).
 There are no positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase or decrease within 12 months of the reporting date.